On Helly number for crystals and cut-and-project sets: Crystals and cut-and-project sets

+\begin{cor} If $P$ is the set of vertices of a Penrose tiling, then $h(P)\leq 32$.
+In particular, every convex polytope with $33$ vertices in $P$ has an additional vertex of the same Penrose tiling inside or on the boundary. \end{cor} \begin{proof} Sections 7 and 8 of \cite{deB} establish that vertices of a Penrose tiling form a two-dimensional cut-and-project set with a three-dimensional window given by a convex polytope.
+Applying Theorem \ref{thm:cnp} we get $h(P)\leq 2^{2+3}=32$.
+The second statement of the corollary is just a reformulation of Corollary \ref{cor:empty} for the Penrose tiling. \end{proof}

-The theorem \cite[Thm.
-1.3]{AW} states that once Helly number of a closed subset $S\subseteq \R^d$ is finite, then there is a fractional version of the Helly theorem for $S$, and the fractional Helly constant is at most $d+1$.
-The corollary \ref{thm:crystals} and theorem \ref{thm:cnp} implies that this can be applied to crystals and cut-and-project sets as both classes consist of closed sets.
+Theorem \cite[Thm.
+1.3]{AW} states that if the Helly number of a closed subset $S\subseteq \R^d$ is finite, then there is a fractional version of the Helly theorem for $S$.
+Additionally, the fractional Helly number is at most $d+1$ meaning that existence of any fraction of subfamilies of $d+1$ sets in $S$ with nonempty intersections implies existence of another fraction of sets in $S$ with a nonempty intersection.
+Corollary \ref{thm:crystals} and Theorem \ref{thm:cnp} guarantee that this can be applied to crystals and cut-and-project sets as both classes consist of closed sets.

-\begin{cor} Let $S\subset \R^d$ be a crystal or a cut-and-project set.
+\begin{cor} Let $S\subset \R^d$ be a crystal or a cut-and-project set with a convex window.
+Then the fractional Helly number of $S$ is at most $d+1$.